redis/redis-doc/topics/ldb.md

-Debugger functions you can call from Lua scripts: redis.debug()        Produce logs in the debugger console. redis.breakpoint()   Stop execution like if there was a breakpoing.
+Debugger functions you can call from Lua scripts: redis.debug()        Produce logs in the debugger console. redis.breakpoint()   Stop execution as if there was a breakpoint in the
-                     in the next line of code.
+                     next line of code.
 ```

 Note that when you start the debugger it will start in **stepping mode**.
 It will stop at the first line of the script that actually does something before executing it.